Quantum Invariants of 3-manifolds and NP vs #P: 3-manifolds and quantum invariants

-It's not hard to check that the above values determine the R-tensor and F-tensor fully: the remaining values are forced by the fusion rules (and are either zero or one).
-Using equation \eqref{eq:D and S-move}, we see that the total dimension satisfies $\D^2 = (5 + \sqrt{5})/2$ and that the S-tensor is defined by
+It's not hard to check that the above values determine the $R$-tensor and $F$-tensor fully: the remaining values are forced by the fusion rules (and are either zero or one).
+Using equation \eqref{eq:D and S-move}, we see that the total dimension satisfies $\D^2 = (5 + \sqrt{5})/2$ and that the $S$-tensor is defined by

+As expected from \eqref{eq:dehn-twist-action}, the eigenvalues of the Dehn twists are either $0$ or $e^{3 \pi i / 5}$.
+It immediately follows that the Fibonacci invariant does not change under insertion of $\sigma_j^{10}$ anywhere in the Heegaard splitting word, for any $j$.
+Fibonacci was first shown to be dense in~\cite[Theorem 6.2]{FLW}.